 The Schilthorn is worth the effort, for you will be in the middle of a massive range of snow-covered peaks that stretch to the horizon, offering what some feel is the best mountain view in Europe.
-On a clear day a vast panorama of over 200 high mountains extends all around you, reaching from Titlis to Mont Blanc and all through the Bernese Oberland.
+On a clear day a vast panorama of over 200 high mountains extends all around you, reaching from Titlis to Mont

+Blanc and all through the Bernese Oberland.
 The Swiss engineers have done it again with superb facilities at the observation center, including a rotating restaurant and escalators to bring you to the different levels, all run by solar power.
-Have a snack or a simple lunch in the selfservice cafeteria while soaking in the amazing view.
+Have a snack or a simple lunch in the self-service cafeteria while soaking in the amazing view.

-A large outdoor terrace provides an excellent vantage to look back across the valley at the three great peaks you visited yesterday, the Jungfrau, Mönch and Eiger, whose complete forms can be seen better from this distance than close-up.
-Be sure to walk out into the snowfield following the guided rope trail along the crest of the ridge to immerse yourself in the environment, rather than merely looking at it from the deck.
+A large outdoor terrace provides an excellent vantage to look back across the valley at the three great peaks you visited yesterday, the Jungfrau, walk out into the snowfield following the guided rope trail along the crest of the ridge to immerse yourself in the environment, rather than merely looking at it from the deck.
 Then cap it off with a drink in the Crystal Lounge and imagine watching James Bond in the frantic chase scene from On Her Majesty's Secret Service, filmed here in 1969.